perebaj/jjhandbook/work/birdie.md

 * 🗨 🐬 CI Learns 🗨 🐬
 * 🚋 🎨GitHub Authenticating via Workload Identity Federation🚋 🎨
 * 😇 Golang CRUD API 😇
-* 🦁 Consistent enginners start with async 🦁
+* 🦁 Consistent engineers start with async 🦁
 * 🐌 ❄️ end2end loadtest 🐌 ❄️
 * Status code for ELK queries
-* ELK exact count
-* When a bug in production trigger a new feature
+* ELK exact count - When a bug in production triggers a new feature
+* Forward compatibility
+* The power the new persons have in your team
+* ☹ 🍂 Choose the right columns to be partitioned, this can save costs ☹ 🍂
+* 💩 🚷 Async Migration 💩 🚷
 ---

 ---